rgquezon/CCM101-Rgquezon/Laboratory-01-Welcome-to-the-Cloud/about-me.md

 # About Me

 Hello!
-I am Ramel Gino Quezon, an Information Technology student with a strong focus on full-stack web development and IoT solutions.
+I am Ramel Gino Quezon, an Information Technology student currently diving into the world of Cloud Computing.

-My technical background includes designing database-driven web applications using the Laravel framework, developing mobile utilities with Kotlin, and engineering hardware-integrated projects such as smart environmental monitoring systems.
+Throughout my academic journey, I have enjoyed building hands-on projects, ranging from full-stack web applications using Laravel to hardware-integrated IoT solutions like a smart drainage monitoring system.

-As I expand my expertise into cloud computing, this repository serves as a professional portfolio of my hands-on experience with Linux environments, version control, and cloud infrastructure.
-I am passionate about building efficient, modern systems and continuously learning new technologies to solve real-world problems.
+Right now, my main focus is on expanding my skill set into cloud infrastructure.
+This repository serves as a record of my laboratory activities and my progress in learning how to navigate cloud-based Linux environments, manage version control with Git, and understand the core concepts of cloud technologies.
+I am excited to continue learning and building a strong technical foundation!